Physics-is-awsome/Personal-Projects/README.md

-Random stuff, will update latter
+Random stuff, will update later